ubc/em-ctlt/README.md

 == changelog ==

+v0.9.1 - added ability to show ONLY past events in the event_list view

 v0.9 - added parameters to the shortcode to show past or upcoming events
      - updated shortcode usage in the custom_shortcodes.php file
      - updated info for all commited files